 Agricultural Pesticides are defined in the Pesticide Control Law.
 Dealers must be licensed to offer for sale or sell agricultural pesticides.
 Minnesota licensed dealers collect, report, and pay fees associated with the sale of agricultural pesticides to the Minnesota Department of Agriculture.

-Persons selling agricultural pesticide to end-users for use in Minnesota must collect MN Gross Sales Fee at a rate of 0.55% of the sale price and the ACRRA Surcharge at a rate of 0.10% (Note: ACRRA Surcharge assessed fees will change to 0.30% effective 1/1/2015) of the sale price of agriculture pesticide products sold.
-Dealers must collect the fee and surcharge totaling at a rate of 0.65% (Note: effective 1/1/2015 total fees = 0.85%) and pay those fees and surcharges collected to the Minnesota Department of Agriculture.
+Persons selling agricultural pesticide to end-users for use in Minnesota must collect Minnesota Gross Sales Fee at a rate of 0.55% of the sale price and the ACRRA Surcharge at a rate of 0.17% (Note: ACRRA Surcharge assessed fees have changed to 0.17% effective 1/1/2018) of the sale price of agriculture pesticide products sold.
+Dealers must collect the fee and surcharge totaling at a rate of 0.72% and pay those fees and surcharges collected to the Minnesota Department of Agriculture.

 Licensed pesticide dealers collect and pay Minnesota Gross Sales fee and ACRRA surcharge for sale of agricultural pesticides only.
 Dealers do not charge or collect Minnesota Gross Sales fee or ACRRA surcharge on sales of non-agricultural pesticides, other chemicals, products, shipping or service fees.